Konradx3/architect-contao-bundle/README.md

 You can change and configure each generated file to suit your needs.
 It's just a generator

+If you create a bundle, there will be a BUNDLE NAMESPACE variable in the .env file that will store your namespace.
+You don't have to enter it every time.

+You can also create such a variable yourself, it will be passed to the Architect.

 ### Create custom bundle.
 ```
 php contao-console architect:create:bundle [bundleName] [directory] [--namespace]